PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 # GENERAL SPECS LOCALIZATION BACKOFFICE

-As a merchant I need to be able to manage my owl localization.
+As a merchant, I need to be able to manage my localizations to handle the importation packages, the language and the currency configuration of the Front-Office, the local units used by the shop.

 ## WHAT